 National Physician Assistant Day is dedicated to recognizing and appreciating the work of those who are often in the background but are integral to the medical profession.

 Physician Assistants (PA) are medically trained professionals who can, under the supervision of a doctor, evaluate patients, diagnose and treat illnesses, and order and interpret laboratory tests.
 They can also take part in public health events, providing information to different groups of people.

 The field of PA began in 1967, when the first class of PAs graduated from Duke University due to a shortage of medical staff.
 Following the first certification examination in 1973, PAs spread across all 50 states of the USA by the year 2000.

 - PAs are required to take continuing medical education courses every few years.

 - The number of PAs has increased by 300% since the profession began.

-- allows you to conduct clinical examinations and many other familiar things.
+- PAs are qualified to conduct physical examinations and many other medical procedures.

 When is National Physician Assistant Day in 2022?

 National Physician Assistant Day is observed on October 6 each year.